DanMolenhouse/CMU-95-702-Distributed-Systems-Project2/README.md

 **Project Objective:**
 1. Understand client side and server side UDP and TCP sockets.
 2. Simulate a man-in-the-middle attack and understand the indicators and implications of this type of attack.
-3. Understand TCP and UDP protocols through first-hand experience.
+3. Understand TCP and UDP through first-hand experience.
 4. Familiarize with the abstraction provided by Remote Procedure Calls (RPCs) and implement digital signatures in RSA.

 **Tasks:**